opencitations/cec/classifier/cic/README.md

 ## Acknowledgements

 This project utilizes several open-source libraries and pre-trained models.
-We acknowledge the contributors of these resources for their invaluable work.
+We acknowledge the contributors of these resources for their work.

 ---